Price Rite: History

-PriceRite mini-clubs
+Price Rite mini-clubs

 During the 1980s and early 1990s, many American supermarket chains experimented with opening their own warehouse clubs to compete with Sam's Club, BJ's Wholesale Club and Price Club.
 As those chains were opening locations in the New York and Philadelphia metropolitan areas which are the main footprint of ShopRite, Wakefern decided to follow suit with the Price Rite nameplate.
 Wakefern defined Price Rite as a "mini-club", and at under 50000 sqft, promoted it as a convenient alternative to the massive conventional clubs.

 Price Rite Mini-Clubs were opened in buildings that had previously housed ailing or outdated ShopRite stores and had been simply retrofitted with warehouse-type shelving.
 Thus, they lacked size, and did not have enough of a following to attract shoppers away from the true warehouse competition.

-Wakefern members operated PriceRite mini-clubs in Fishkill, New York, and Rockaway, and Toms River, New Jersey.
+Wakefern members operated Price Rite mini-clubs in Fishkill, New York, and Rockaway, and Toms River, New Jersey.
 The last Price Rite club closed in 1994.